Stewmath/WL3-Editor/readme.txt

 ABOUT

 	This is an editor for Wario Land 3, written by Drenn.
-This is version 0.4.
 	Source code is on github:
 		https://github.com/Drenn1/WL3-Editor